lukehefson/testing/.github/ISSUE_TEMPLATE.md

 <!--
-⚠️ Please make sure that you add as much of the following as possible! (…although none of these fields are mandatory) 💡 Labels are cheap and help to draw connections between product themes.
+⚠️ Please make sure that you add as much of the following as possible!
+💡 Labels are cheap and help to draw connections between product themes.
 Go nuts with them → -->